nnirror/facet/README.md

 		- `_.from([1,2,3,4]).shuffle(); // second time: 1 3 4 2`
 ---
 - **skip** ( _prob_ )
 	- Sometimes, skip executing the command, as if it had never been attempted.
-Useful if you only want to update the wavetable in Max some of the time, but otherwise want to preserve the previous data.
+Useful if you only want to update the FacetPattern some of the time, but otherwise want to preserve the previous data.
 		- example:
 		- `_.spiral(16,random(1,360)).skip(0.95);	// only load data into the "new samples" wavetable 5% of the time when this command runs`
 ---